batu-deep/Physics_Problems/docs/en/Your_solutions/01_Mechanics_1_solution/solution_03.md

-## Question 3 – Pendulum Energy
+## Question 3 – Conservation of Energy

+**Problem:**
+A pendulum (L = 1 m) is released from 15°.
+Find the speed at the bottom.

+---

 **Step 1:**
-Use energy conservation
+Use energy conservation:
+Potential → kinetic

 **Step 2:**
+Height difference:
 h = L(1 − cosθ)

 **Step 3:**